+For companies that repeatedly or flagrantly violate NYSE listing standards, suspension and delisting remain the ultimate penalties. appealed, subject the company to immediate suspension and delisting; (iv) notifications of deficiencies for which a company may submit a plan of compliance for staff review; (v) notifications of deficiencies for which a company is entitled to an automatic cure or compliance period; and (vi) public reprimand letters. non-compliance with explanation of the remedial steps taken to address such non-compliance.
+B. In case of breach of the Listing Rules, HKSE has the power to, among others; (ii) issue a public statement which involves criticism; (iv) to report offender's conduct to regulatory authorities including the Commission; (v) ban professional advisers from representing a party; (vi) require a breach to be rectified; and (vii) direct a trading halt, suspend or cancel the listing of the listed company's securities.
 VIII.
-FOREIGN ISSUERS; VIOLATIONS UNITED STATES NYSE UNITED STATES NASDAQ GLOBAL SELECT MARKET LONDON STOCK EXCHANGE MAIN MARKET HONG KONG STOCK EXCHANGE MAIN BOARD NISE (v) notifications of deficiencies for which a company is entitled to an automatic cure or compliance period; and (vi) public reprimand letters.
-WAIN MARKET B. In case of breach of the Listing Rules, HKSE has the power to, among others; (ii) issue a public statement which involves criticism; (iv) to report offender's conduct to regulatory authorities including the Commission; (v) ban professional advisers from representing a party; (vi) require a breach to be rectified; and (vii) direct a trading halt, suspend or cancel the listing of the listed company's securities.
-VIII.
-FOREIGN I SSUERS; VIOLATIONS UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE AMERICAN NASDAQ GLOBAL MARKET/CAPITAL AIM GEM MARKET Foreign Issuers: See summary for NYSE.
-Foreign Issuers: See summary for Global Select Market.
-Foreign Issuers: Generally, save as set out below, the AIM Rules do not distinguish between domestic UK issuers and overseas issuers.
+FOREIGN IS SSUERS; VIOLATIONS 3 , UNITED STATES UNITED STATES LONDON STOCK EXCHANGE HONG KONG STOCK EXCHANGE NYSE AMERICAN NASDAQ GLOBAL AIM GEM MARKET/CAPITAL MARKET Foreign Issuers: Foreign Issuers: Foreign Issuers: Foreign Issuers: Foreign companies (whether or not they are foreign private issuers) are eligible for exemptions similar to those available for foreign private issuers that are listed on the NYSE.
+See summary for Global Select Market.
+Generally, save as set out below, the AIM Rules do not distinguish between domestic UK issuers and overseas issuers.
 All companies listed on AIM are also required to comply with the Market Abuse Regulation (which deals with matters such as the disclosure of inside information and the conduct and notification of dealings by directors and managers).
-Whilst the UK Takeover Code will not apply to many overseas companies, it is considered food practice for them to adopt provisions in their constitutional documents which mirror key aspects of the Takeover Code.
-Additionally, whilst overseas companies may fall outside the scope of DTR5, which requires disclosure deadlines by significant shareholders in AIM companies regardless of whether or not they are governed by the DTRs.
-Overseas companies are advised to include in their constitutional documents provisions which impose DTR equivalent disclosure obligations on their significant shareholders.
-Foreign Issuers: See summary for Main Board regarding acceptable jurisdictions and HKSE's Joint Policy.
+Whilst the UK Takeover Code will not apply to many overseas companies, it is considered good practice for them to adopt provisions in their constitutional documents which mirror key aspects of the Takeover Code.
+Overseas companies may fall outside the scope of DTR5, which imposes dealing disclosure deadlines by significant shareholders in AIM companies regardless of whether or not they are governed by the DTRs.
+Overseas companies are therefore advised to include in their constitutional documents provisions which impose DTR equivalent disclosure obligations on their significant shareholders.
+See summary for Main Board regarding acceptable jurisdictions and HKSE's Joint Policy.
 The GEM Listing Rules apply to overseas issuers as they do to Hong Kong issuers, subject to additional requirements, modifications or exceptions set out in Chapter 24 of the Listing Rules, such as the requirement to include in the listing document a summary of the constitutive documents of the overseas issuer and the relevant regulatory provisions (statutory or otherwise) of the jurisdiction in which the overseas issuer is incorporated or otherwise established.
 A separate set of rules applicable to the issuers incorporated in the PRC is set in Chapter 25 of the GEM Listing Rules.
-Violation: See summary for NYSE.
-Violation: See summary for Global Select Market.
-Violation: If the LSE considers that a company has contravened the AIM Rules, it may fine or censure such company, publish the fact that it has been fined or censured and/or cancel the admission of its securities.
+Violation: Violation: Violation: Violation: See summary for NYSE.
+See summary for Global Select Market.
+If the LSE considers that a company has contravened the AIM Rules, it may fine or censure such company, publish the fact that it has been fined or censured and/or cancel the admission of its securities.
 The LSE does not, however, have the power to take action against the directors of any AIM company for non-compliance with the AIM Rules.
 These sanctions are in addition to any other civil or criminal liability under other regimes, e.g., market abuse and insider dealing.
-Violation: Save for paragraph A. (ii) described in the above summary for Main Board which is not applicable for a company listed on GEM, see summary for the Main Board.
+Save for paragraph A. (ii) described in the above summary for Main Board which is not applicable for a company listed on GEM, see summary for the Main Board.